alex347a/Obsidian/3. Semester/Semesterprojekt/Log-mel diagram.md

     2. **The Previously Generated Tokens:** It uses self-attention on the text it has already produced to ensure grammatical coherence and consistency.

-- This process is auto-regressive—the newly generated token is appended to the sequence and fed back in to generate the next one, until an **end-of-transcript** token is produced.
+- This process is auto-regressive, the newly generated token is appended to the sequence and fed back in to generate the next one, until an **end-of-transcript** token is produced.

 ### Part 3: What Makes Whisper Special?
 Multitask Training